netscaler/netscaler-k8s-ingress-controller/docs/crds/auth.md

                       required:
                         - path
                   provider:
-                    description: "name of the auth provider for the policy, empty if no authentication required"
+                    description: 'name of the authentication provider for the policy, empty if no authentication required'
                     type: array
                     items:
                       type: string